Schmincke Horadam Watercolor Review Color Chart Lightfast Testing + New Granulating Special Edition 2020

 Schmincke Horadam is a professional quality watercolor paint from Germany.
-They have a huge fan base as one of the leading manufacturers of paints, metallic powders and mediums.
-All of the products I've tried by them have had a very nice quality, but also a pretty hefty price tag.
+They have a huge fan base as one of the leading manufacturers of both watercolor and acrylic paints, metallic powders and mediums.
+All of the products I've tried by Schmincke have had a very high quality, but also a pretty hefty price tag.
 Part of this is location, as these paints are quite expensive after importing when compared to other brands here in the USA.
 When you can find a sale though, they are absolutely lovely paints.

 Where to buy?